 However, timing and eligibility details are critical when qualifying for this exemption.

 That’s why today’s video will break down how the Florida Homestead Exemption works, who can apply, and what benefits are available for those that are eligible.

-Remember, if you have a contract that needs an expedited closing date, our In-House USDA and VA underwriting may be the solution, so just call or email to discuss you scenario and let us show you the “Metroplex” difference!
+Remember, if you have a contract that needs an expedited closing date, our In-House USDA and VA underwriting may be your solution!
+Simply call or email to discuss your scenario and let us show you the “Metroplex” difference!

-Once the journey to purchase a home has been completed, property tax exemption benefits may be available, and timing can be critical so you don’t let these potential savings slip away.
+Once the journey to purchase a home has been completed, property tax exemption benefits may be available.
+However, timing is critical in order to qualify and keep those potential savings from slipping away.